Use Case: Program Execution

 is a program in the lambda calculus, we can now implement our (dead simple) interpreter — for simplicity, we omit any hash-based consistency checking:

-Then, we just need a suitable host program that invokes the guest using the private program:
+Here we create a suitable host program that invokes the guest using the private program:

 Meanwhile, as desired verification does not require any access to the private program: